-Since many Florida Tech students are already working professionals, these individuals often find new engineering management jobs through career advancement opportunities within their current organization.
-Armed with a foundation centered on innovation, diversity, ethics and leadership, graduates are well prepared for executive-level decision-making and corporate leadership.
+Since many Florida Tech master’s students are already working professionals, these individuals often find new engineering management jobs through career advancement opportunities within their current organization, or find careers in high-tech fields and firms around the world.
+Armed with a foundation centered on innovation, diversity, ethics, and leadership, graduates are well prepared for executive-level decision-making and corporate leadership.

-Master's in Engineering Management graduates are well prepared for careers in high-tech fields and firms around the world or career advancement opportunities within their current organization.
-Because of Florida Tech’s proximity to world-renowned engineering firms, many graduates enjoy careers by companies such as NASA, Harris, Lockheed Martin, Northrop Grumman, General Electric, Rockwell Collins and DRS.
+Because of Florida Tech’s proximity to world-renowned engineering firms, many graduates enjoy careers by companies such as NASA, Harris, Lockheed Martin, Northrop Grumman, General Electric, Rockwell Collins, and Leonardo DRS.

-Engineering services is projected to grow 21 percent from 2012–2022.
+Engineering services is projected to grow 21% from 2012–2022.
 Engineering management jobs are found in different industry sectors, as engineering is a vital component in these different business environments.
 Engineers are found in construction, technology, healthcare, manufacturing, architecture, and more.

-Employment of top executives is projected to grow 11 percent from 2012 to 2022, as more new organizations are being formed and expansion of existing companies demands more management and executive leadership.
+Employment of top executives is projected to grow 11% from 2012 to 2022, as more new organizations are being formed and expansion of existing companies demands more management and executive leadership.
 As growing industries like biotechnology continue to grow, more engineers and more engineering managers will be needed.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, desired education, overall working environment and employment prospects.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, desired education, overall working environment and employment prospects.
 Check the handbook on engineering and management jobs options.